chzionland/chzionland.github.io/README.md

 ## Deployment - Method 1: Forge

 - We are using this method.
+Visit the site: <https://qizhong.land>

 - Too easy, nothing to say, refer to this article: [Blog Website (Deployment)](https://www.sheldonl.com/2020/08/27/00.md)